Collier County & Lee County Criminal Defense Lawyers in Naples & Ft. Myers, Florida

 Criminal cases are serious because they may result in jail or prison time, fines, probation, no contact orders and can have long lasting consequences such as losing one’s right to own or possess firearms, vote in elections, live in certain areas, etc. There is simply too much at stake in a criminal case to leave your defense to chance.
-The criminal defense attorneys at the Law Office of Verderamo & Nunez have handled thousands of criminal cases.
+The criminal defense attorneys at Verderamo Law have handled thousands of criminal cases.

 Who is the best Collier or Lee County Criminal Defense Lawyer?

 Unfortunately, this is mostly subjective, or a matter of opinion.
 In fact, lawyers are prohibited from using statements in advertising that compare or characterize the lawyer or law firm’s skills, experience, reputation or record that are not objectively verifiable.
 Lawyers are also prohibited from predicting or guaranteeing success or specific results.
 To truly understand the strength or weakness of a case, a lawyer often needs to review all of the evidence in the case, which is only obtained several weeks after a lawyer has been hired and filed a “Notice of Appearance” and “Demand for Discovery.”
 Be wary of lawyers that tell you that they’ll “make this go away” or that they “guarantee a win.”